isomerpages/edb-pix/index.md

 description: This is a prototype site for testing
 image: /images/edb-logo.svg
 permalink: /
-notification: This is a beta site for testing
+notification: This site is in pilot stage for limited use and testing.
 sections:
   - hero:
-      title: Take the first steps to grow your business in Singapore
+      title: Take your first steps to grow your business in Singapore
       subtitle: Find curated information and links to resources to acquaint you with the basics of doing business in Singapore.
 Let us help you get started.
       background: /images/hero-banner.png